Broken Claws - A Hazard Of Lazy Clipping

 This complicated type can be difficult, and that can lead to injury or avoidance issues.

-As always, a vet is your best bet for advice, if your dog is making it difficult to clip claws.
+As always, a vet is your best bet for advice, especially if your dog is making it difficult to clip claws.
 They often have good experiences with certain methods that they will be happy to tell you about and may be willing to demonstrate.
+If your vet can't help you, they're not a real vet.

 Public Comments